rfootq/frameforge/docs/tutorial.md

 # FrameForge Tutorial

-FrameForge is dedicated for creating Frames and Beams, and apply operations (miter cuts, trim cuts) on theses profiles.
+FrameForge is dedicated for creating Frames and Beams, and apply operations (miter cuts, trim cuts) on these profiles.

 ## Create the skeleton